-- An excellent breakfast, and great restaurants nearby for both high-end dining and tapas
+An excellent breakfast, and great restaurants nearby for both high-end dining and tapas

-- The personal service from Morelia will make your holiday
+- The personal and welcoming service from Morelia will make your holiday

 - You’ll need a car to get here and to drive out for dinner as only breakfast is served (though there is 1 restaurant within walking distance)

 - There’s a 5-night minimum stay in high season

 Best time to go